Teach English in Thailand

 The sooner you submit your application and deposit, the sooner we can start reviewing your application, set up your interview, and hear about your acceptance.
 With your application and deposit out of the way, you can start planning your upcoming adventure!

 - Select the APPLY NOW button to the right.
 You will be sent your unique link to your online application immediately via email.

 - Using the unique link emailed to you, fill out the application.
 This includes things like your name, address and chosen start date.

 - Submit your $300 deposit.
-A deposit is required in order to reserve your spot in the program and is subtracted from your total program fee.
+A deposit is required in order to interview for the program and is subtracted from your total program fee.
 We only interview serious applicants for this program, which is why we require this deposit.
-If we are unable to accept you (very unlikely!) we will refund your deposit in full.
+If we are unable to accept you following your interview (very unlikely!) we will refund your deposit in full.